andgordio/mockupless/docs/Courses/InteractionBasics/Course-project/core.md

 ### Top navigation

-Top nav bar is visible at all times, so it makes sense to split the layout of the app at the highest level into two containers, the top bar and the rest:
+Top nav bar is visible at all times, so it makes sense to split the layout of the app at the highest level into two containers—the top bar and the rest:

 <iframe height="307" style="width: 100%;" scrolling="no" title="Interaction basics—Course project, step 1" src="//codepen.io/andgordy/embed/rbJpdK/?height=307&theme-id=36403&default-tab=result" frameborder="no" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href='https://codepen.io/andgordy/pen/rbJpdK/'>Interaction basics—Course project, step 1</a> by And Gordy